v8/v8/tools/visual_studio/README.txt

 If V8 without snapshot if preferred only v8_base.vcproj and v8.vcproj are required and a project which uses V8 should depend on v8.vcproj.

+Two sample project files are available as well.
+These are v8_shell_sample.vcproj for building the sample in samples\shell.cc and v8_process_sample.vcproj for building the sample in samples\process.cc.
+Add either of these (or both) to a solution with v8_base, v8, v8_mksnapshot and v8_snapshot set up as described above and have them depend on v8_snapshot.

 Python requirements
 -------------------
 When using the Microsoft Visual Studio project files Python version 2.4 or later